-I have a sister in Scotland who helps accountancy firms manage and create actually interesting websites and delve into the murky realm of social media.
-(The company name is the Profitable Firm, which is reason enough to check out the site.)
-She blogs much more and much better than I do, and she’s an all-around rock star person who also battles fatigue.
+One of my sisters in Scotland is a business owner who helps accountancy firms manage and create actually interesting websites and delve into the murky realm of social media.
+(Profitable Firm—the title is reason enough to check out the site.)
+She’s an all-around businesswoman rock star who also battles fatigue.

 Our world continually screams at us – “Do this.
 Do that.
 You’re not doing enough, being enough, if you just tried harder you could do better.
 You’re the fulcrum point of your entire existence and it’s all up to you!”